buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_3/Lesson_1_Storing_Messages_From_Users.md

 So what you'll need to do now is:

 1\.
-Deploy again using `npx hardhat run scripts/deploy.js --network rinkeby`
+Deploy again using `npx hardhat run scripts/deploy.js --network goerli`

 2\.
 Change `contractAddress` in `App.js` to be the new contract address we got from the step above in the terminal just like we did before the first time we deployed.